PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

 ### Install Wi-Fi firmware on PICO-PI with PICO-IMX7D SoM and NXP 8M Mini EVK devices

 PICO-PI with PICO-IMX7D SoM and NXP 8M Mini EVK devices require the Wi-Fi firmware to be installed separately.
-Using [MBL CLI](../develop-apps/setting-up.html) and [a shell](../develop-apps/usage.html#get-shell-access-ssh) to run the install script:
+Use [MBL CLI](../develop-apps/setting-up.html) and [a shell](../develop-apps/usage.html#get-shell-access-ssh) to run the install script:

 ```
 mbl-cli [-a address] shell